Kunal-Sarpal/Beta-Backend/readme.md

 # Benzo Project
-Introduction
+## Introduction

-- **Benzo is an innovative platform designed to empower creators and users by providing a seamless experience for brand building, product discovery, and user engagement.
-It bridges the gap between creators and consumers by leveraging advanced algorithms, AI-driven insights, and gamified - **interactions.
+- Benzo is an innovative platform designed to empower creators and users by providing a seamless experience for brand building, product discovery, and user engagement.
+It bridges the gap between creators and consumers by leveraging advanced algorithms, AI-driven insights, and gamified - - interactions.
 Benzo ensures that users discover the most relevant products while allowing creators to scale their businesses efficiently.

 This document outlines the key features, algorithms, and additional functionalities that make Benzo a unique and engaging platform.
 ## Creator Features